friends-of-tutorials/securely-transfer-messages/README.md

 iv=10A8C339AEC170CCBA8D3816785F67F6
 ```

 I recommend to generate the key and the iv automatically.
-To better understand the examples below, we use a fixed key and iv.
+To better understand the examples below, we use a fixed key and iv as previously used.

 Encrypt the key and iv or your secret passphrase, depending on what your decryption library supports.
 Below is the example with a key and iv.
 The combination will encrypted with the public key "public.pem":